 Your body gets used to breastfeeding.
 Your breasts may become softer and the leaking may slow down.

 You should breastfeed early and often.
 Newborns usually need to nurse at least 12 times every 24 hours.
 The more often your baby breastfeeds, the more milk your breast will make.
 Babies double their weight in a few short months, and their tummies are small, so they need many feedings to grow and be healthy.

 Most parents can make plenty of milk for their babies.
 If you think you have a low milk supply, talk to a lactation consultant.

 There is no set time for feedings.
 They may be 15 to 20 minutes per breast.
 They may be shorter or longer.
 Your baby will let you know when he or she is finished feeding.
 If feedings are routinely taking longer than 40 minutes, reach out to a lactation consultant.

 How do you know if your baby is getting enough milk?

 It is normal for many babies to lose a small amount of weight in the first days after birth.
 You can tell whether your baby is getting plenty of milk, as he/she will be mostly content and will gain weight steadily after the first week of age.
-From birth to 3 months old, typical weight gain is 1 ounce a day and 4-8 ounces a week.
+From birth to 3 months old, typical weight gain is 4-8 ounces a week.